marco-hmc/codeRepo/2_project/2_tutorial/assembly-tutorial-main/assembly-tutorial-main/README.md

 ```

 # Assembler Source, Directives,  and Macros
-The assembler is a program that reads assembly source code and generates a binary output file or ELF .o file.
-The assembler reads a line at a time and writes the encoded program instructions for that line to the output file.

 NASM is a great free assembler, LLVM Assembler (as), and Gnu Assembler/as/gas (part of the gcc package) are two assemblers that are used for Linux and MacOS assembly development/programming.
-For all intents and purposes, LLVM and Gnu assemblers are identical.
-There are other assemblers out there, but they are beyond the scope of this tutorial.

-There are two styles of assembly source for x64: Intel and AT&T.

-* Intel syntax expects operands to be specified as ```destination, source```.
-* AT&T syntax expects operands to be specified as ```source, destination```.

-The NASM assembler uses Intel syntax and the GNU/LLVM assemblers can use either Intel or AT&T; you choose which using an assembler directive.

 ## Assembler Directives
-An assembler directive is not machine instructions.
-Instead, these are used to convey information to the assembler to effect code generation as you prefer.
 Assembler directives are specific to the assembler you are using and the source code using these is not portable between assemblers.
 The nature of (order of) Intel and AT&T syntax makes code written for one not portable to an assembler using the other.

 The gas (gnu/llvm) assembler uses the .intel_syntax directive to tell the assembler that the source format of the file is Intel syntax.
 Otherwise, AT&T syntax is assumed.